-Since 2000, the Hepatitis B Foundation has recruited outstanding college students for its College Summer Research Internship Program, located in Doylestown, Pennsylvania (25 miles north of Philadelphia).
-Interns work with professional scientists from the Hepatitis B Foundation and its research affiliate, the Baruch S. Blumberg Institute.
+Interns work with professional scientists from the Hepatitis B Foundation and its research arm, the Baruch S. Blumberg Institute.
 Valuable mentoring and supervision of individual projects is provided for each student.
-At the conclusion of the summer, interns present their projects to the entire faculty in a special seminar.
-The Summer Internship Program is supported, in part, by a grant from the PA Department of Health and funding from other foundations, organizations, and private individuals.
+At the conclusion of the summer, interns present their projects to the faculty in a special seminar.
+The Summer Internship Program is supported by a grant from the Pennsylvania Department of Health and funding from other foundations, organizations and private individuals.

 Job Description and Application Information

 Objectives of the Student Research Intern Program

 The Hepatitis B Foundation’s College Internship provides a unique opportunity for college students in their junior or senior year who are considering graduate school, medical school, or industrial research careers, to spend 10 weeks in an innovative and educational program.

 By pairing the students with scientific research professionals, they are able to gain firsthand experience in research, other scholarly activities.
 This unique experience allows participants the opportunity to gain a personal perspective on the entire scientific process: from formulating and testing hypotheses, to working with an advisor in a state-of-the-art research laboratory.

 Areas of research activity could include translational therapeutics, experimental molecular biology and virology, biomarker discovery, and medicinal and computational chemistry.

-Since the HBF operates a biotechnology business incubator with 30+ small biotech companies, it is also possible for students to observe, and in some cases, work within these entrepreneurial start ups.
+Since the HBF operates a biotechnology business incubator with 40+ small biotech companies, it also is possible for students to observe, and in some cases, work within these entrepreneurial startups.

 Expectations of the Student Research Intern